 5. HPV Collective Agreements

 Where available, the hospital will use group or collective buying arrangements such as:

 - Victorian Government Purchasing Board (VGPB) contracts.
-Please note that HPV may mandate the hospital to use some of these contracts.
-(Refer schedule to HPV purchasing policy 5.)
+Please note that HSV may mandate the hospital to use some of these contracts.
+(Refer schedule to HSV purchasing policy 5.)

 - Other group buying services e.g. through arrangements with other hospitals, local sourcing or by accessing the services of Industry Capability Network (ICN), Business Victoria (BV) or Victorian Government eServices.